CDCgov/prime-reportstream/prime-router/docs/getting-started/faster-development.md

 `./gradlew run`

 Need to re-run faster?
-You can skip the test task, which takes quite some time to complete, but do so at your own risk as the tests will not run:
+You can skip the test and migrate tasks, which takes quite some time to complete, but do so at your own risk as the tests will not run:

-`./gradlew run -x test`
+`./gradlew quickRun`

 To stop the run simply press CTRL-C in the window running the functions.